geofias/bioswale-flood-mitigation-rio-juan-diaz/README.md

 # Bioswale Suitability for Flood Mitigation in Rio Juan Díaz Basin

-This project aims to evaluate the suitability of the Rio Juan Díaz basin for implementing bioswales as a flood mitigation strategy.
+This project aims to evaluate the suitability of the Rio Juan Díaz basin in Panama for implementing bioswales as a flood mitigation strategy.
 Bioswales, which are landscape elements designed to concentrate and convey stormwater runoff while promoting infiltration and reducing flooding, can play a crucial role in reducing flood risk.
 By using advanced geospatial analysis in ArcGIS Pro, this project provides a comprehensive analysis of the area's flood and landslide susceptibility to create a model for bioswale suitability.

 ![Diseño sin título](https://github.com/geofias/bioswale-flood-mitigation-rio-juan-diaz/assets/89147046/18e8f84f-76ef-4dee-a316-e6c6e7fb82e9)